mgriebling/BigDecimal/README.md

 ```

 ## Usage
-In your project's Package.swift file add a dependency like
+In your project's Package.swift file add a dependency like:

 ```
 dependencies: [